ChapelR/simple-inventory/docs/README.md

 ## Getting Started

-Archives will be listed on the releases page, but you can also grab them from `dist/`.
+Archives will be listed on [the releases page](https://github.com/ChapelR/simple-inventory/releases), but you can also grab them [from `dist/`](https://github.com/ChapelR/simple-inventory/tree/main/dist).
 Download the latest version, unzip, and add the files to your SugarCube 2 project.
-How you add it will differ based on the compiler you use.
+How you add the files will differ based on the compiler you use.

 ### Twine 2